magento/merchdocs/src/stores/security-two-factor-authentication-use.md

 ## Authy

-The Authy authenticator includes multiple types of apps available from this page, including: Mobile App, Desktop App, and Chrome App.
-For details about setup, see [Authy documentation][2].
+Authy offers their app and service at no charge to users.
+Follow their instructions to download and set up the app for your device or browser.
+To learn more, see the [Authy documentation][2].

 ### Step 1: Configure Authy